facebookresearch/nevergrad/docs/wizard.rst

 Research in black-box optimization and wizards for competition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`Squirrel <https://arxiv.org/abs/2012.08180>`_, an optimization wizard using a lot of differential evolution (by the way an excellent optimization algorithm, essentially and unfortunately ignored in the machine learning community) initially won the BBO Challenge (`BBO Challenge <https://bbochallenge.com/altleaderboard>`_).

-However the organizers decided to rerun the algorithms a second time after removal of naming information so that wizards which were using such information would perform worse.
+`Squirrel <https://arxiv.org/abs/2012.08180>`_, an optimization wizard using a lot of differential evolution (by the way an excellent optimization algorithm, essentially and unfortunately ignored in the machine learning community) won the original BBO Challenge (`BBO Challenge <https://bbochallenge.com/altleaderboard>`_) when the setup was the expected one.
+It was decided to change the setup in a manner that removes some information, so that wizards could use less information than expected.
 Squirrel was still not bad, but ranked 3rd instead of first.

-It is a classical issue in benchmarking.
-People typically have in mind a method they want to investigate: for example the title of the BBO paper is `` Bayesian Optimization is Superior to Random Search for Machine Learning Hyperparameter Tuning: Analysis of the Black-Box Optimization Challenge 2020'' and the organizers refused to use the optimization wizard of Nevergrad (what they call Nevergrad is actually a random search extracted from Nevergrad).
-At least the authors should mention that this is not Nevergrad but the random search extracted from Nevergrad.
-My opinion is that Squirrel did win the competition but as it was a competition dedicated to Bayesian Optimization things were altered until Bayesian Optimization becomes more visible.
+It was still the best performing method with the original setup.
+Interestingly, the method which ranked best after the change of setup was also using some evolutionary stuff, with a NSGA component.

 Holger Hoos gives an `interesting talk <https://simons.berkeley.edu/talks/tbd-307>`_ about SATzilla and collaborative competitions.
 That sounds good to me, so that people do not end up overfitting competitions or preferring method A to method B for political reasons.